 The College will consider any candidate who demonstrates the ability to perform or learn to perform, with or without reasonable accommodations, the skills that are listed in this document.
 Continued enrollment and graduation will depend on the successful demonstration, again with or without reasonable accommodations, of both the knowledge and skills listed in this document as well as successful completion of academic requirements.
 The College's Academic and Professional Affairs Committee will monitor the individual student's ongoing demonstration of such knowledge and skills.
 Students who believe they will require disability accommodations while attending class should contact the Director of Student Disability Services after matriculating to the University.
 Students who believe they will need to have disability accommodations arranged for their PA rotations should consult the Director of Student Disability Services no later than May 31 prior to beginning rotations.
-The Director of Student Disability and then will communicate this information to the Director of Experiential Education and the Associate Dean.
+The Director of Student Disability Services will initially meet with the student to determine how best to accommodate the student's disability and then will communicate this information to the Director of Experiential Education and the Associate Dean.